Daughter of the Moon Goddess: Sequels

 The direct sequel, Heart of the Sun Warrior, was published by Harper Voyager on August 29, 2023, and concludes Xingyin’s story and the central arc involving the Celestial Kingdom and the immortal realms.

 Tan later published a companion novella set in the same universe, Tales of the Celestial Kingdom, on February 6, 2024.
 The novella is broken into three main sections titled Dusk, Twilight, and Dawn, and expand on events that occur between the two novels through a series of nine individual stories from the perspective of different characters.
-The novella is marketed as “Book 2.5” of the Celestial Kingdom series and serves as an epilogue to the duology.